-At Sandy Lane Nursery and Forest School, we make information about the life of the school accessible to parents and carers using a variety of methods, including the school newsletter (available as a paper copy in the entrance and also posted on our website), website calendar, our school Facebook page, Tapestry posts, messages on our self-registration boards and through posters displayed around nursery.
+At Sandy Lane Nursery and Forest School, we make information about the life of the school accessible to parents and carers using a variety of methods, including the school newsletter (available as a paper copy in the entrance and also posted on our website), website calendar, our school Facebook page, Tapestry posts, messages via School Spider or on our self-registration boards and through posters displayed around nursery.
 All of these methods are in addition to the daily conversations staff have with parents and carers at drop off/collection.
 Staff share information about children's progress via these daily conversations, as well as through Tapestry posts and the end of term progress report.

 As part of the induction process, parents and carers are advised of the range of methods for communication with the school, including the opportunity to meet more formally with their child's key worker or other members of nursery staff to discuss their child's progress or at other times where they wish a more confidential discussion.
+Parents are asked for their views on our transition/induction process and anything we could improve via a questionnaire.

 When a child leaves nursery to go to primary school, transition meetings are held to share information about the children.
 Every child is monitored carefully by all staff and, if any concerns arise, the child's key worker invites the parent or carers into the nursery for a confidential discussion.
-Parents and children's privacy is always respected.
+Parents' and children's privacy is always respected.
 Throughout their child's time in nursery, parents and carers are actively encouraged to engage with Tapestry to complete home learning and contribute to the ongoing assessment of their child.